 How much does canola oil cost?

 It’s super cheap.
 A one-litre bottle of low-to-middling quality EVOO will set you back more than $10.
-If you go for the fancy stuff on the top shelf of the grocery aisle — or the super fancy stuff sold at specialty stores — you’re looking at much, much more.
-By contrast, you can get nearly a litre of No-Name canola oil for less than $4 at Loblaws.
+If you go for the fancy stuff on the top shelf of the grocery aisle—or the super fancy stuff sold at specialty stores—you’re looking at much, much more.
+By contrast, you can get nearly a litre of No Name canola oil for $4 at Loblaws.
 A quick scan of major grocery chains reveals that, on average, canola runs about half the price of EVOO.

 Is canola oil bad for you?